 from Balbithan MS

 "The said James Gordon of Lesmoir left to Patrick Gordon, his fifth son, soummes of money but no land.
 By industry he made a gentleman's living, and dwelt in the Enzie in Oxhill.
-He married Isobel Gordoune, daughter to Alexander Gordoune of Strathdone,"
+He married Isobel Gordoune, daughter to Alexander Gordoune of Strathdone"

-quoted in Thanage of Fermartyn 1 2
+from Thanage of Fermartyn

 Sources